Hanks For The Save

-- Giant Businessman was a sketch where Phil Hartman plays a four story tall businessman who attempts to go about a normal life despite sticking out like a sore thumb.
+Giant Businessman was a sketch where Phil Hartman played a four-story-tall businessman who attempts to go about a normal life despite sticking out like a sore thumb.
 In this week's installment, which I hope is not the last, he tries to get the neighbor's band to keep it down only they hang up on him whenever he calls which leads him to call the police rather than use his size to intimidate the band into stopping as it turns out, he may be giant but he's also a bit of a coward.

 The Bean Cafe was a sketch that took place in a cafe that only serves beans.
 This leads to a lot of set-ups to fart jokes that all end with a Shyamalan twist where they are not talking about farts at all.

 The Pat Stevens Show then returned after a long absence only to give us more of the same of this sketch that I've never been a fan of because I'm unfamiliar with the reference material and don't find the character or her fake interviews to be all that funny because of this lack of knowledge.
 This installment was at least a little funny but only because Phil Hartman makes a hilarious Barbara Bush.

 Randy Travis then took to the stage to perform Forever & Ever, Amen.